Man, man. I was stuuuuuuck living the “almost life” for too long. Years.

 Every man in the room was old enough to be my grandpa but two.

-Ryan Jones gave me a genuine thank you.
+He sought me out and passed along a genuine thank you.

 I didn’t think much of it other than “cool, I guess it’s not so stupid after all.”